Mochi Cake Magic: The World of Japan's Chewy Delight

 The mochi rice is first steamed and then pounded, transforming it into a sticky, elastic dough.
 This mochi dough is then moulded into mochi's signature round and rectangular shapes.

-What makes mochi cake so distinctive in our opinion, is its unique and irresistible chewy texture once cooked, caused by the high-starch content of mochigome.
+What makes mochi cake so distinctive in our opinion, is its unique and irresistible chewy texture once cooked.
+This is caused by the high-starch content of mochigome.

 Flavour-wise, with its primarily neutral taste, mochi serves as an ideal base for a wide range of fillings and flavours.
-Whether it's the sweet allure of azuki bean paste or the intrigue of savoury options, the adaptability of mochi is undeniably one of its most captivating traits.
+Whether it's the sweet allure of azuki bean paste or the intrigue of savoury options, the adaptability of mochi is undeniable.
+This is also one of its most captivating traits.

 Traditional Mochi Making: The Art of Mochitsuki

-At the heart of traditional mochi making is mochitsuki – the traditional mochi-pounding ceremony.
-This rhythmic, communal event involves repeatedly pounding steamed mochigome using large wooden mallets, while others turn and wet the mochi dough, ensuring it doesn’t stick.
-It’s not just about food; it’s about community, teamwork, and a shared cultural experience.
+At the heart of traditional mochi-making is mochitsuki - the traditional mochi-pounding ceremony.
+This rhythmic, communal event involves repeatedly pounding steamed mochigome using large wooden mallets.
+At the same time, others turn and wet the mochi dough, ensuring it doesn't stick.
+It's not just about food; it's about community, teamwork, and a shared cultural experience.

 The Many Faces of Mochi: Varieties and Mochi Flavours

 Mochi's beauty lies not just in its chewy consistency, but also in its versatility.
-This popular Japanese snack takes many forms, donning mochi flavours and forms that range from sweet delights to savoury staples.
-The sheer variety of mochi is a testament to its versatility, reflecting both the diversity of Japanese culture and the innovations of culinary experts across generations.
+This popular Japanese snack takes many forms, from mochi flavours and forms that range from sweet delights to savoury staples.
+The sheer variety of mochi is a testament to its versatility.
+It reflects both the diversity of Japanese culture and culinary innovation across generations.

 Here is a list of some of the most popular mochi variants including some of our favourites.
 Why not try some with a cup of your favourite Japanese tea?